madupite/madupite/docs/options.rst

    Specify a file prefix that is added to all file names.
 Specifically useful to add the Slurm jobname in front.

-.. option:: -default_filenames <BOOL>

-   If set to ``true``, default filenames will be used for the output files that have not been specified.

 Useful PETSc Options
 --------------------